promo-code-1/gamdom-promo-code/README.md

 Rakeback is a system where a portion of the house edge (the "rake") is returned to the player.
 At Gamdom, this means that as you place bets, a percentage of your wager is credited back to your account, effectively reducing the house advantage and providing better value for your bets.
 This system is particularly beneficial for high-volume players, as it offers a form of cashback on their gaming activity.

-## What is the Gamdom Promo Code in 2025?

-The primary promo code for Gamdom in 2025 is **GAMBLE100**, which grants new players a 15% rakeback on all wagers for the first seven days after registration.
-This promotion enhances the gaming experience by providing additional value on bets placed during the initial week.

 ## How to Register on Gamdom Casino?